India–Africa Forum Summit

 The India–Africa Forum Summit (IAFS) is the official platform for the African-Indian relations.
-IAFS will be held once in every three years.
+IAFS is supposed be held once in every three years, however the rule has not been strictly followed.
 It was first held from April 4 to April 8, 2008 in New Delhi, India.
 It was the first such meeting between the heads of state and government of India and 14 countries of Africa chosen by the African Union.
 Libya and Egypt's heads of state did not attend.

 Agenda

 Rising oil and food prices were the top concerns for the African and Indian leaders during the summit.